 If the bike is driven for a longer time with play in the steering head bearing, the bearing and the bearing seats in the frame can be damaged after time.

-Move the handlebar to the straight-ahead position.
+- Jack up the motorcycle. ( p.
+22) - Move the handlebar to the straight-ahead position.
 Move the fork legs to and fro in the direction of travel.

 No play should be noticeable in the steering head bearing.